Frequently Asked Questions

 A: Yes, UC has regional accreditation from the North Central Association of Colleges and Schools and the Higher Learning Commission.
 In addition, UC programs are accredited by various national and special accrediting bodies.
 See: http://www.uc.edu/about/accreditation.html.

-A: If you can commit time and discipline, are self motivated and have access to the Internet, then e-learning puts high quality courses at your command.
-If you are interested in learning more about e-learning, The Ohio Learning Network (OLN) provides a free self-paced orientation to e-learning called E4Me (Note: E4Me is undergoing modification and will available in the near future).
+A: If you can commit time and discipline, are self-motivated and have access to the Internet, then online learning puts high quality courses at your command.
+If you want to learn more about online learning, view the Distance Learning Student Orientation.

 A: Courses offered through distance learning options are graded the same as other credit courses.
 At the end of the semester, you receive a grade that appears on your transcript and credit that can apply towards a degree, where applicable, or may be transferred to other programs (depending on college and major.)